theirc/airbel/src/_projects/medicine-bank.md

   latitude: '31.963158'
   longitude: '35.930359'
 description: >-
-  Low-income communities in Jordan often struggle to access the medicine they need.
+  People with low-income in Jordan often struggle to access the medicine they need.
 This solution is aimed at making supply chains more efficient to reduce the cost of pharmaceuticals.
 hero_image: /uploads/medicine-bank-hero.jpg